nickbild/uTari/README.md

 # µTari

-µTari is an Atari 2600, only smaller.
+µTari (pronounced micro-Tari) is an Atari 2600, only smaller.

 An original 2600 PCB measures about 9.75 x 5.25 inches.
 The µTari PCB is 4.7 x 3.5 inches, making it roughly one-third the size of the original.
 All of the original chips (6507 CPU, TIA, RIOT) were used in making the µTari — it's the real deal, not an emulator or FPGA.